constantAmateur/SoupX/README.md

 ## Documentation

-The methodology implemented in this package is explained in detail in [this paper]().
-A detailed vignette and example data set is coming soon.
+The methodology implemented in this package is explained in detail in [this paper](https://github.com/constantAmateur/SoupX).

+A detailed vignette is provided with the package and can be viewed [here](https://github.com/constantAmateur/SoupX/tree/master/vignettes/pbmcTutorial.html).

 ## General remarks